Analysis | Florida’s law limiting LGBTQ discussion in schools, explained

 The law is effectively a statement that classroom education about sexual orientation and gender shouldn’t start at an early age and that parents should have final say about what their children learn and when.
 It aims to “reinforce the fundamental right of parents to make decisions regarding the upbringing and control of their children,” according to the text of the legislation.

-What impact that could have on students: For one, sex education has already been banned in Florida (as in many states) until the fifth grade.
+For one, sex education has already been banned in Florida (as in many states) until the fifth grade.
 So critics say the law tries to solve a problem that doesn’t exist for Florida’s youngest students.
-And they say because it limits even classroom discussions about LGBTQ issues, it could stifle conversations for children who need to work through their own gender or sexual-identity questions.
+Because it limits even classroom discussions about LGBTQ issues, it could stifle conversations for children who need to work through their own gender or sexual-identity questions, they say.

 “It begs the question of whether a teacher having a picture of a partner on their desk, or being asked to be referred to as Mr. or Mrs., if that counts as classroom instruction on gender identity,” said Brandon Wolf, with the LGBTQ advocacy group Equality Florida.